arensburger/TE-discovery/README.md

 Output of the tblastn analysis

 ### Rejected_elements folder
-This folder contains sub folders for all the input proteins that were not filtered in STEP1, but were rejected subsequently as not being transposable elements.
+This folder contains sub folders for all the input proteins that were not filtered in STEP 1, but were rejected subsequently as not being transposable elements.

 ## Success codes
 The .tirtsd file includes a 4 digit success code that reports on TSD and TIR sequences in the alignment.
 The pipeline can be tailored to consider only certain success codes as being associated with true transposable elements.
 The README.txt file will report how many TIR-TSD combinations were rejected because they did not have an acceptable success code.